base-org/contract-deployments/mainnet/2024-04-17-upgrade-erc20-factory/README.md

 Make sure you are on the "Overview" tab of the tenderly simulation, to validate integrity of the simulation, we need to check the following:

-1. "Network": Check the network is Optimism Mainnet.
+1. "Network": Check the network is Base Mainnet.
 2. "Timestamp": Check the simulation is performed on a block with a recent timestamp (i.e. close to when you run the script).
 3. "Sender": Check the address shown is your signer account.
 If not,